-The Health Board wants to ensure that our coproduction and engagement is cemented with digital technologies.
-This will be fostered through co-design of interactive engagement and feedback mechanisms for cluster population with a focus on digital.
+The Health Board wants to ensure that our co-production and engagement is cemented with digital technologies.
+This will be fostered through co-design of interactive engagement and feedback mechanisms for cluster population with a focus on digitally enabled working and care.